 - How often should I be exfoliating?
 There are countless exfoliants with endless ingredients, and depending on your skin type, exfoliation can play a very important role in keeping your skin fresh.
 For sensitive skin, smaller exfoliating granules will be gentler, while for oily skin, larger scrubs can be better.
 Ask your dermatologist how often you should be exfoliating and when you are, find out which kind of exfoliant will work best with your skin.

 - Which foods should I be avoiding?
 Whether you’ve got an allergy to gluten or you’re unknowingly consuming a hundred grams of sugar hiding in your power bars every day, ask your dermatologist which foods you should be staying away from.
 Certain ingredients (like gluten) can hide in foods, and changing your diet can dramatically change your skin.
+You should always ask your dermatologist columbia sc what foods you should be avoiding, and they will give you an answer that will improve your skin’s overall health

 - Are there ingredients that will upset my skin?Much like food, there are skin care ingredients that should be avoided at all costs, depending on your skin type.
 For those with acne, benzoyl peroxide works wonders, but the same ingredient can make dry skin even more dry.
 Talk to your doctor about what will work best for you.